nafiu-dev/hahaha/README.md

 open up the expo go app on your phone and scan the qr code.

-*Your phone needs to be on the same network as the device you are running expo*
+*Your phone needs to be on the same network as the device you are running the expo server*